mixxxdj/manual/source/chapters/appendix.rst

 --locale LOCALE         Use a custom locale for loading translations
                         (e.g ``fr``)
 ----------------------  -------------------------------------------------
--f, --fullScreen        Start Mixxx in full-screen mode-
+-f, --fullScreen        Start Mixxx in full-screen mode.
 ----------------------  -------------------------------------------------
 --logLevel LEVEL        Set the verbosity of command line logging.